XanaduAI/strawberryfields/doc/introduction/remote.rst

        $ sf configure --token AUTHENTICATION_TOKEN

-In both of the above code snippets, ``AUTHENTICATION_TOKEN`` should be replaced with your personal API token!
+In both of the above code snippets, ``AUTHENTICATION_TOKEN`` should be replaced with your personal API token.
 For more details on configuring Strawberry Fields for cloud access, see the :doc:`/introduction/cloud_platform` quickstart guide.

 To test that your account credentials correctly authenticate against the cloud platform,